Shopify/seafoam/docs/getting-graphs.md

 `--engine.Inlining=false` and `--engine.OSR=false` in order to make graphs easier to understand.

+For source information, you want to run with `--engine.NodeSourcePositions`.
+This only works on JVM or on Native when built with `-H:+IncludeNodeSourcePositions`, which isn't set by default.

 You may need to use `--experimental-options`.

 ## Getting basic blocks